ghi-electronics/Documentation/software/coding-options/excel.md

 Go to the `Data Out` tab and enter the following text right under `CH1` column `Led(200, 800, 20)`

 The LED should be blinking now.

-The support for Excel is still in progress.
-Check back this page for more excitement!